kkato95/surfs_up/README.md

 ### Deliverable 1: Determine Summary Stistic for June

 For deliverable 1, we are determining the summary statistics for the tempurature in June.
 To achieve this task, we must first import sqlalchemy.extract.
 We created a new, empty list for june tempurature as j_temps.
-Next the query is pulling in the Measurements table, but only requested the tempuratures for 6th mnonth.
+Next the query is pulling in the Measurements table, but only requested the tempuratures for 6th month.
 Then turned j_temps into a list, then to a dataframe.
 From there we can see use describe() to see the summary statistics.

 ![june_sum_stat](https://user-images.githubusercontent.com/99375741/166160090-11d5b3e8-43d9-4bb1-9675-a7183d794f55.png)